-It is true that according to research published back in 2015, bird mortality from wind turbines is dwarfed by other causes: domestic and feral cats account for an astonishing 2.4 billion bird deaths in the U.S. Deaths attributable to wind turbines amounted to only 234,000 in the U.S., augmented by another 17,000 in Canada.
+It is true that according to research published back in 2015, bird mortality from wind turbines is dwarfed by other causes: domestic and feral cats account for an astonishing 2.4 billion bird deaths in the U.S., another 204 million in Canada; collisions with building windows cost 599 million birds U.S., 25 million Canada; automobiles 200 million U.S., 14 million Canada; flying into power lines some 23 million U.S., 26 million Canada.
+Communication towers killed some 6.6 million birds in the U.S., plus 220,000 in Canada, and electrocution from power lines killed 5.6 million U.S., 481,000 Canada.
+Deaths attributable to wind turbines amounted to only 234,000 in the U.S., augmented by another 17,000 in Canada10.
 Recall, though, that reported 500% increase in wind-generation capacity in Kansas alone in the past decade.
 Barring drastic changes in engineering of the turbines themselves, improved bird detection measures, and/or avoidance of inappropriate siting, more wind turbines will inevitably mean more avian (and chiropterid!) fatality statistics.
 The Obama administration set a challenging target of having wind supply 35 percent of power by 2050 (a huge leap upwards from the 6 percent today).
-But a 2016 National Renewable Energy Laboratory exploratory study calculated that 73 percent of wind energy's technical potential might be affected by wildlife issues, and 28 percent by Golden Eagles alone.
-And Golden Eagles are a "species of concern" on the USFWS radar.
+But a 2016 National Renewable Energy Laboratory exploratory study calculated that 73 percent of wind energy's technical potential might be affected by wildlife issues, and 28 percent by Golden Eagles alone.11 And Golden Eagles are a "species of concern" on the USFWS radar.

-The USFWS Wind Energy Guidelines (March 23, 2012) declare that the guidelines are specifically designed to "form the best practical approach for conserving species of concern"-which are defined as including migratory birds, bats, Bald and Golden Eagles and other birds of prey, Prairie and Sage Grouse, and "listed, proposed, or candidate endangered and threatened species."
-And raw statistics quantifying bird mortality in general prove a blunt instrument when threats to particular species or types of creatures, such as Golden Eagles, become the urgent question.
+The USFWS Wind Energy Guidelines (March 23, 2012) declare that the guidelines are specifically designed to "form the best practical approach for conserving species of concern"-which are defined as including migratory birds, bats, Bald and Golden Eagles and other birds of prey, Prairie and Sage Grouse, and "listed, proposed, or